US: 48 exploited pandemic to steal $250M from food program

 He said the government has so far recovered $50 million in money and property and expects to recover more.

 The defendants in Minnesota face multiple counts, including conspiracy, wire fraud, money laundering and bribery.
 Luger said some of them were arrested Tuesday morning.
-Authorities announced 47 indictments at the news conference; The Star Tribune and The New York Times reported charges against a 48th Tuesday evening.
-A U.S. attorney's spokesperson didn't immediately respond to a message.
+Authorities announced 47 indictments at the news conference.
+A 48th person, who according to a criminal complaint was scheduled to board a one-way flight to Ethiopia on Tuesday evening, was arrested sometime after the prosecutors' press conference.

 According to court documents, the alleged scheme targeted the USDA's federal child nutrition programs, which provide food to low-income children and adults.
 In Minnesota, the funds are administered by the state Department of Education, and meals have historically been provided to kids through educational programs, such as schools or day care centers.